 Author's main message

-The economic literature also consistently shows that a wage penalty is associated with motherhood—the “motherhood wage gap.”
-Women who are mothers can find themselves on a different career path than women who are not, one characterized by a fixed wage penalty or even by a wage gap that expands over time because of lower economic returns to labor market experience.
-The last case is often referred to as the “mommy track.”
+The economic literature consistently shows that a wage penalty is associated with motherhood—the “motherhood wage gap.”
+Women who are mothers can find themselves on a different career path than childless women, one characterized by a fixed wage penalty or even by a wage gap that widens over time because of lower economic returns to labor market experience.
+This is often referred to as the “mommy track.”

-The findings on postponing childbearing suggest that postponing first childbirth could be an effective strategy for many women for avoiding some of these negative labor market consequences of motherhood.
-If a woman decides to have children after she has reached the top of her career, for instance, she reduces the risk that motherhood will present an obstacle to future career promotions.
+Findings suggest that postponing first childbirth could be an effective strategy to avoid some of the negative labor market consequences of motherhood.
+If a woman decides to have children after she has progressed toward the top of her career, for instance, she reduces the risk that motherhood will represent an obstacle to future career promotions.
 These labor market gains may come at a cost, however.
 Both time series and cross-sectional data show that postponing childbearing may prevent women from achieving their desired family size (desired fertility).
 Delayed childbearing is generally associated with fewer children per woman, and demographers have hypothesized that postponing childbearing may exacerbate the fertility decline.
-The negative effect on fertility may stem from biological consequences, as a woman’s fecundity (and that of her partner) declines with age.
-It may also be caused by stigma effects (the perception that there is a socially acceptable maximum age for becoming a mother) or other consequences associated with waiting to have children, such as the likelihood that a stable relationship with a partner will break down.
+The negative effect on fertility may stem from biological consequences, as a woman's fecundity (and that of her partner) declines with age.
+It may also be caused by stigma effects (the perception that there is a socially acceptable maximum age for becoming a mother) or other consequences of waiting to have children, such as the likelihood that a stable relationship with a partner will break down.